tammyzhang-1/dropdown-menu/README.md

 # Dropdown Menu

 Implementing a nested dropdown menu.
 This app was set up using Vite (React + TypeScript).
+See the live deployed site [here](https://tammy-zhang.com/dropdown-menu/).

 ## Prerequisites
 Make sure you have the following installed: